rrohit-sec/SSRF-Detection-Tool/Readme.md

 ## 🎯 About

-**SSRF Hunter Pro** is a comprehensive, all-in-one Server-Side Request Forgery (SSRF) detection tool designed specifically for bug bounty hunters and security researchers.
+**SSRF Hunter** is a comprehensive, all-in-one Server-Side Request Forgery (SSRF) detection tool designed specifically for bug bounty hunters and security researchers.
 Built with a sleek hacker-themed GUI, it combines multiple detection techniques, bypass methods, and callback infrastructure into a single, portable Python file.

 ### Why SSRF Hunter Pro?